Locally Prominent Semantic Features

 By way of further example, a computer (e.g., a computer in a vehicle) can access map data (e.g., locally stored or remotely accessible map data) associated with a geographic area.
 The map data can include images and semantic tags that state features of the images that have been previously identified using image recognition (e.g., a machine-learned model trained to detect features of images).

-The computer can then determine a set of landmarks in the area that include features that satisfy entropic criteria associated with the localized prominence of the landmarks.
-For example, a thirty-meter tall red-granite obelisk can satisfy entropic criteria (e.g., large size, unusual shape, and unusual color) that a parking meter (e.g., relatively small size and very common) or bush would not.
+The computer can then determine a set of landmarks in the area that include features that meet entropic criteria associated with the localized prominence of the landmarks.
+For example, a thirty-meter tall red-granite obelisk can meet entropic criteria (e.g., large size, unusual shape, and unusual color) that a parking meter (e.g., relatively small size and very common) or bush would not.

 Additionally, the computer can determine a context that includes the time of day, location, and direction of travel (e.g., the vehicle’s direction of travel) to select the most effective landmark for the given vantage point and conditions in the area.
 The computer can then use the locally prominent landmarks within the area to provide a set of instructions (e.g., audible instructions generated through a vehicle loudspeaker and textual or graphical instructions provided on display) to a user to assist in navigation.
 As such, the disclosed technology provides improvements in navigation and geocoding.

-The disclosed technology can include a computer (e.g., a navigation computer) that can include computers (e.g., devices with computer processors and a memory that can store instructions) that can send, receive, process, generate, and modify data (e.g., data including semantic tags associated with images) including information patterns or structures that can get stored on memory devices (e.g., random access memory devices) and storage devices (e.g., hard disk drives and solid-state memory drives); and signals (e.g., electronic signals).
+The disclosed technology can include a computer (e.g., a navigation computer) that can include computers (e.g., devices with computer processors and a memory that can store instructions) that can send, receive, process, generate, and change data (e.g., data including semantic tags associated with images) including information patterns or structures that can get stored on memory devices (e.g., random access memory devices) and storage devices (e.g., hard disk drives and solid-state memory drives); and signals (e.g., electronic signals).

 The data and signals can get exchanged by the computer with various other systems and devices, including a plurality of service systems (e.g., remote computers and software applications operating on computers) that can send and receive data, including semantic tags associated with images (e.g., digital images associated with data including geographic location, time of image capture, and descriptions of other features of the images).